osinakayah/exodus/Readme.md

 # Bitcoin OP_RETURN Reader

-This project store and index Bitcoin OP_RETURN data and serves this over an JSON api.
+This project stores and index Bitcoin OP_RETURN data and serves this over an JSON API.
-The project makes use of bitcoind to sync with bitcoin transactions chain and a node.js child process is used to read this information and store it in a Postgres database
+The project makes use of bitcoind to sync bitcoin transactions on the chain then, a node.js child process is used to read this information and store it in a Postgres database

 ## Getting Started
 ```